 About the City of San Luis Obispo

 On California’s famous Highway 1, halfway between Los Angeles and San Francisco, lies a town nestled between rolling hills and the coast – San Luis Obispo.
-Basking in a perfect Mediterranean climate year-round, San Luis Obispo, commonly known as SLO, has a charming downtown full of unique boutiques and restaurants in addition to a beautifully preserved Spanish Mission at the heart of the city.
+Basking in a perfect Mediterranean climate year-round, San Luis Obispo, commonly known as SLO, has a charming downtown full of unique boutiques and restaurants in addition to the beautifully preserved Spanish Mission at the heart of the city.
+Just as the mission created the framework for the town that we know today, its founding in 1772 also brought about the birth of SLO’s rich winemaking heritage.
 Neighborhoods teem with classic California bungalows and gently rolling vineyards give way to the famous wine region just south of town.
-With its laid-back, relaxed lifestyle, no one is in a hurry, and certainly no one is in any rush to leave.
+With its laid-back, relaxed lifestyle, no one is in a hurry, and certainly, no one is in any rush to leave.

 Set 200 miles north of Los Angeles and 220 miles south of San Francisco, San Luis Obispo is at the heart of California’s magnificent Central Coast.
 Sitting just a few miles from the Pacific Ocean, this city is sheltered by volcanic peaks and is surrounded by protected open spaces, vineyards, agricultural and ranch land.

-San Luis Obispo County is home to 258,000 people and 45,000 residents live within the city.
-SLO consistently ranks at the top of nationwide quality-of-life surveys and best places to live lists.
+San Luis Obispo County is home to 269,000 people and 47,000 residents live within the city.
+SLO consistently ranks at the top of nationwide quality-of-life surveys and lists of best places to live.

 - Mission San Luis Obispo de Tolosa, the fifth of California’s 21 Spanish missions, was founded in 1772.